Evaluation of cranial nerve mononeuropathy

 Nerve testing

 A 12th nerve mononeuropathy can be due to nuclear (medullary) or infranuclear lesions.
-Close examination of the tongue at rest and in motion can help establish this diagnosis.
+Close exam of the tongue at rest and in motion can help establish this diagnosis.
 Symptoms of a 12th nerve palsy typically include unilateral or bilateral tongue weakness with deviation toward the affected side on tongue protrusion, tongue atrophy (with scalloping or accentuation of the midline groove), fasciculation of the tongue at rest, tongue flaccidity, or the inability to rapidly move the tongue side to side or vertically.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
 Clin Anat.
 2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com

 Differentials